johnkerl/miller/docs/reference-verbs.rst

     Example: input records a=1,c=2,b=3, then e=4,d=5, then c=7,a=6,b=8
     output as              a=1,c=2,b=3, then e=4,d=5, then a=6,c=7,b=8

 This exists since hash-map software in various languages and tools encountered in the wild does not always print similar rows with fields in the same order: ``mlr regularize`` helps clean that up.

-See also <a href="#reorder">``reorder``</a>.
+See also :ref:`reference-verbs-reorder`.

 .. _reference-verbs-remove-empty-columns: